-1. Give Notification Permission
+1. Enable Notification Permission for Installed Apps

-Step 2: Open System Preferences menu.
+Step 2: Open the System Preferences menu.

 Step 3: Go to the Notifications & Focus menu.

 Step 4: Select an app that’s giving you trouble with notifications.
 Enable Allow Notifications toggle and close the menu.

 You are all set to receive notifications from the app.
 From the same menu, you can customize the notification experience as well.
-Select Alerts and make sure the latest messages land up in the Notification Center.
+Select Alerts and ensure the latest messages appear in the Notification Center.

-2. Disable Focus Mode
+2. Disable Focus Mode on Mac

 You need to open the Control Center and disable Focus mode.
 Alternatively, you can add apps as exceptions in a Focus profile and continue to receive notifications from them even when Focus is enabled.